ruby-amqp/rubybunny.info/articles/exchanges.md

 ### Pre-declared Headers Exchanges

-RabbitMQ implements a headers exchange type and pre-declare one instance with the name of `"amq.match"`.
+RabbitMQ implements a headers exchange type and pre-declares one instance with the name of `"amq.match"`.
 RabbitMQ also pre-declares one instance with the name of `"amq.headers"`.
-Applications can rely on that exchange always being available to them.
+Applications can rely on those exchanges always being available to them.
 Each vhost has a separate instance of those exchanges and they are *not shared across vhosts* for obvious reasons.

 ## Custom Exchange Types